JavierPerez21/QHack2022/README.md

 # QHack2022
 Welcome to the QHack2022 repo of QSolutions!
+Our team completed all 25 Coding CHallenges and finished #29 in the leaderboard.

 This repository contains our teams solutions to all of the Coding Challenges of QHack2022.